csci-1301/csci-1301.github.io/docs/getting_help.md

 Artis Carter:
 ~
     - <artcarter@augusta.edu>.
-    - Present for Section C's lab.
+    - Responsible for Section C's lab.
     - Also present during Section F's lab.
     - Best way to reach me is via [discord](http://discordapp.com/users/730957085717561364), email, or on Teams.
     - Office hours will primarily be held on discord and teams and they are Tuesday/Thursday 5:00pm-7:00pm and Friday 2:00pm-4:00pm.